Frequently Asked Questions

 Level 4: 14.2

-What is the difference between Entry Level care (CHSP) and the 4 levels of Home Care packages?
+What is the difference between Entry Level care (CHSP) and Home Care Packages (HCP)?

 CHSP will provide successful applicants with individual codes that can be used with an approved CHSP provider and will also be expected to contribute to the cost of services.